OpenPecha/Toolkit/docs/docs/tools/ocr-pipeline.md

 ## Processing the OCRs

-After filling out the form, select **Start**.
-The job may take several minutes or more, depending on the number of images that are scanned.
+After starting the OCR process, the job may take several minutes or more, depending on the number of images that are scanned.

 ## All Batches

-On the right side of the OP Pipeline interface is a list of recent batches that have been processed.
+The right side of the OCR Pipeline interface contains a list of recent batches of files that have been processed.
 Select **Details** next to your batch to see its progress and results.

 ## Batch Details